 [Make sure you have at least one recent course that provides a comprehensive overview of immigration law.
-Ideally you want 5-6 other recent trainings to supplement the comprehensive overview course.
+Ideally you should have at least 5-6 other recent trainings to supplement the comprehensive overview course.
 It is fine if the majority of trainings are web-based.
 Make sure to list the organization that actually taught the training, not the host organization.
 If in-person, list city and state.
 For each training, add a couple of sentences describing what was taught, or attach the training agenda.]

-Life after DACA

-By: Organization name(s)

-Webinar December 1, 2020

-Immigration Program Management Techniques and Strategies

-By: Catholic Legal Immigration Network, Inc.

-Webinar November 26, 2020

-Getting In-and-Out While You Wait: Travel for U Conditional Grantees

-By: Catholic Legal Immigration Network, Inc. and ASISTA

-Webinar October 8, 2020

-Comprehensive Overview of Immigration Law: A Course for New Practitioners (a course on the fundamentals of immigration law, procedure, and practice.)

-By: Catholic Legal Immigration Network, Inc.

-6-week, Intensive E-learning Course

-July 6 - August 20, 2020

-Special Immigrant Juvenile Status

-By: U.S. Committee for Refugees and Immigrants

-Webinar June 2, 2020

-Affidavit of Support

-By: World Relief

-Webinar May 11, 2020

-Immigrations Consequences of Criminal Convictions

-By: Esperanza Immigrant Rights Project

-Los Angeles, CA (in-person training)

-October 10, 2019

-Naturalization Application Training Workshop/Clinic Volunteers

-By: Asian Americans Advancing Justice

-Los Angeles, CA (in-person training)

-May 21, 2019
+Life after DACA By: Organization name(s) Webinar (1.5 hours) One or two sentences describing what the training covered.
+December 1, 2022 Immigration Program Management Techniques and Strategies By: Catholic Legal Immigration Network, Inc. Webinar (1.5 hours) One or two sentences describing what the training covered.
+November 26, 2022 Getting In-and-Out While You Wait: Travel for U Conditional Gra By: Catholic Legal Immigration Network, Inc. and ASISTA Webinar (1.5 hours) One or two sentences describing what the training covered.
+October 8, 2022

+Comprehensive Overview of Immigration Law: A Course fo course on the fundamentals of immigration law, procedure, and By: Catholic Legal Immigration Network, Inc. 6-week, Intensive E-learning Course July 6 - August 20, 2022 (18 hours of webinar instruction and 30 hours of self-study) One or two sentences describing what the training covered.
+Special Immigrant Juvenile Status By: U.S. Committee for Refugees and Immigrants Webinar (1.5 hours) June 2, 2022 One or two sentences describing what the training covered.
+Affidavit of Support By: World Relief Webinar (1.5 hours) May 11, 2022 One or two sentences describing what the training covered.
+Immigrations Consequences of Criminal Convictions By: Esperanza Immigrant Rights Project Los Angeles, CA (in-person training, 6 hours) October 10, 2021 One or two sentences describing what the training covered.
+Naturalization Application Training Workshop/Clinic Voluntee. rs By: Asian Americans Advancing Justice Los Angeles, CA (in-person training, 2 hours) May 21, 2021 One or two sentences describing what the training covered. •